The Kingkiller Chronicle: Writing and publishing history

-The Kingkiller Chronicle is a trilogy.
+The Kingkiller Chronicle is intended to be a trilogy.
 The books are set in a fictional world referred to as the Four Corners in-universe; the world's official name, Temerant, was revealed in 2014.

+Rothfuss began writing the series in 1994.
+He was inspired by the French writer Edmond Rostand's 19th century play Cyrano de Bergerac, calling it "staggering", adding: "It destroyed me emotionally.
+Cyrano is proud, brilliant, gorgeous and arrogant -- and he's an ass.
+The story just breaks your heart."
+He was also inspired by Casanova's memoirs, crediting Casanova for showing "how interesting an autobiography could be, provided the person telling it has a way with words and has lived a sufficiently adventurous life".
+The series began in an attempt of marrying the picaresque qualities of Casanova's memoirs with the needs of a story like Cyrano's.

-Rothfuss began writing the series in 1994, under the working title The Song of Flame and Thunder; the name was changed because he disliked it, as well as to avoid confusion with the George R. R. Martin series A Song of Ice and Fire.
+The series had the working title The Song of Flame and Thunder; the name was changed because he disliked it, as well as to avoid confusion with the George R. R. Martin series A Song of Ice and Fire.
 The first draft of the trilogy was completed in 2000, a draft he described as "a hot mess".

 In 2002, Rothfuss entered and won a Writers of the Future contest, which led him to a workshop with author Tim Powers.
 This eventually led him to meeting his agent, who helped Rothfuss revise the first third of the story—now entitled The Name of the Wind—and sold it to DAW, which published the book in March 2007.

 Despite promises that the second and third books in the trilogy would follow on an annual schedule, revisions to the second book, including work to bring in the frame narrative and introduce characters that weren't in the original draft, caused delays.
 The Wise Man's Fear was released in 2011, topping the New York Times bestseller list.

-The Doors of Stone is unreleased as of 2022, a point of contention online.
+In 2017, Rothfuss said that his editor and publisher Betsy Wollheim hadn't liked his proposed title, The Doors of Stone, for the third novel, but that it had "by popular consensus" become the "de facto title", after which she accepted it.
+The Doors of Stone is unreleased as of 2025, a point of contention online.
 Rothfuss has said that the book would "conclude Kvothe's story", closing off the current arc, but that further stories in the world of Temerant would be forthcoming.
 He also said that the book presented challenges different from The Wise Man's Fear's.
-In 2020, Rothfuss's publisher and editor Elizabeth Wollheim expressed frustration with the delay, stating she had not read "a word" of the book nine years on.
+In 2020, Rothfuss's publisher and editor Betsy expressed frustration with the delay, stating she had not read "a word" of the book nine years on.
+She published The Narrow Road Between Desires in 2023.

 In 2021, Rothfuss apologized for the long delay in releasing The Doors of Stone, citing issues in his personal life and his mental health as reasons.